fiddleHeads/spatial-reference/content/exercise2-transform.md

 You can let ArcMap choose a transformation between these two different kinds of coordinate systems that will project the data you are adding "on-the-fly."

-Or, if you have specific knowledge about a more appropriate transformation to use for your area, you can choose the transformation yourself from the dropdown menu.
+Or, if you have specific knowledge about a more appropriate transformation to use for your area or your data, you can choose the transformation yourself from the dropdown menu.

+A **transformation** is a mathematical calculation used to convert coordinates referenced to one datum to coordinates referenced to another datum.

 *6*{: .circle .circle-blue} We will let ArcMap handle the transformation for us.
 Click close.